json-api-dotnet/JsonApiDotNetCore/docs/usage/errors.md

 });
 ```

-In both cases, the middleware will properly serialize it and return it as a json:api error.
+In both cases, the middleware will properly serialize it and return it as a JSON:API error.

 # Exception handling